Inspect the inside of your horse trailer!

 - You can easily purchase screens in all colors and patterns to fit the windows.
-For large slats and open sides, hit the hardware store for screen in rolls.
-I prefer to have a tiny ventilation window for the stall that my horse is in, to cut down on the wind hitting the hay net and blowing things all around.
-The other windows are fully open and have full size screens.
+For large slats and open sides, hit the hardware store for screen material in rolls.
+I prefer to have a smaller ventilation window area that my horse is in, to cut down on the wind hitting the hay net and blowing things all around.
+The other windows are fully open and have full-size screens.

 - Consider trailering with fly masks to add to the eye protection from dust and debris.

 I like to remove nets that I’m not using from the horse area of the rig and store them in the tack room or a tack box.